GuangzheWen/web-softwaretools-plain/report/Background.md

 ## Sequence Diagrams for features

 As waht is showed in [User-interface](#jump), we add lots of features to this website trying to make it functional.
 While the post api is to manage pets' information of the system, the user api is to manage the login and signup function of the application ect.
-Take one feature, searching pets by names, for example.
+Take one feature - searching pets by names - for example:

 <img src="https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/images/Sequence-Diagrams.png" width = "50%" />